 Exactly how much improvement you get is hard to quantify.
 Netgear says the single router covers up to 2,000 square feet or 185 square metres and each extra satellite adds another 2000 square feet.
 The problem is that that’s under ideal conditions.
 The location of your base station, what sort of walls and floors you have, the shape of your house, interference and many other things make a difference.
-In my case we’ve a fairly standard 1950’s semi detached house that’s a bit longer than most.
-The modem is at one end and with our old Superhub we got good signal in that room and okay signal in the next room along on the ground floor and the bedroom above.
-The other two bedrooms got intermittent signal and the kitchen at the opposite end of the house got none.
+In my case we have a fairly standard 1950’s semi-detached house that’s a bit longer than most.
+The modem is at one end and with our old Superhub we had a good signal in that room and okay signal in the next room along with on the ground floor and the bedroom above.
+The other two bedrooms got an intermittent signal and the kitchen at the opposite end of the house got none.

 Paid Included: All cables including a 2m ethernet connector cable included.

 The Orbi base station and satellite station look surprisingly attractive.
-The off white cream color fits well into a neutral color scheme and the branding isn’t in your face.
+The off-white cream colour fits well into a neutral colour scheme and the branding isn’t in your face.
 Unlike most older wifi hubs it doesn’t have a number of blinking LEDs but instead has a single LED ring around the top which can be turned off if needed.
 All the cables come in and out of the back of both of the Orbi’s and I found the cables easy to hide.

-Security is an obvious worry on an IOT device and a home hub even more.
-Netgear seem to have got the process right, requiring you to set at least a reasonable length password on setup and automatically checking for firmware updates.
+Security is an obvious worry on an IoT device and a home hub even more.
+Netgear seems to have got the process right, requiring you to set at least a reasonable length password on setup and automatically checking for firmware updates.
 The only thing I’d disagree with is their having UPnP turned on by default.

 - Amazon Alexa integration – this is interesting but can only turn the guest network on and off, reboot the router and send wifi settings.